Enzyme-driven phase separation: Mean-Field theory

 is a monotonically decreasing function with $g(0)=1$ and $g(\kappa)\sim\kappa^{-2}$ for large $\kappa$.
 Therefore, the interfacial tension is larger when enzymes operate near their saturation regime (smaller $K_\mathrm{m}$).
 This decrease of $\sigma$ with large~$K_\mathrm{m}$ is a genuine consequence of saturation-induced nonlinearity, as it persists even when the limit is taken at constant $k_\mathrm{e}^\pm/K_\mathrm{m}$ to normalize for the reduced reaction rate~(\ref{eq:alphas}).

-The corresponding field profile across a planar interface, found by solving Eq.~(\ref{eq:stationary_profile_eq}), is $\phi(x)=c \tanh (x/w)$, with a width given by:
+Together, Eqs. (\ref{eq:width}) and (\ref{eq:sigma}) show that enzymes working near saturation and/or with faster catalytic rates produce sharper interfaces.
+This can be intuitively understood as follows: self-reinforcing catalytic conversions induce effective interactions between scaffold-bound molecules.
+More frequent catalytic conversions, driven by either larger $k_\mathrm{c}^\pm$, smaller $K_\mathrm{m}$, or both, induce stronger effective interactions and result in higher interfacial tension and sharper interfaces.
+Importantly, these effective interactions are purely kinetic and do not require sustained molecular proximity.
+In this context, the high interfacial tension is a macroscopic manifestation of the rate at which the system dissipates energy to maintain the compositional gradient against diffusive mixing.

-Consequently, enzymes working near saturation and/or with faster catalytic rates produce sharper interfaces.
-Based on this relationship, the interfacial width can be used to experimentally measure the interfacial tension via Eq.~(\ref{eq:width}), provided the other parameters are known.
+The interfacial width can be used to experimentally measure the interfacial tension via Eq.~(\ref{eq:width}), provided the other parameters are known.
 Our direct numerical measurements of $w$ confirm its predicted dependence on the key catalytic parameters, $k_\mathrm{e}^\pm$ and $K_\mathrm {m}$ (Fig.~\ref{fig:interface_width}).

 Sharp boundaries and high interfacial tension are typically associated with strong, site-specific molecular interactions~\cite{Mus22}.
 Our active scenario, which is founded on intrinsically site-specific enyzmatic interactions, demonstrates that interface sharpness is governed not merely by binding strength, but also decisively by the {frequency} of catalytic events.